 Scooters: Vespa smallframe, Vespa largeframe, Lambretta series 1-4, Honda Elite, Yamaha BWS.

 NorthWest Mini Moto is working to keep costs as low as possible for racers, so prices may change based on the number of previous entrants.
-Prices for 2021 are per-event, please see the Sign Up page for details.
-In 2020, the average entry cost per rider per event was ~$100.
-Memberships are a one-time fee to reserve your race number and are active as long as you are, see Membership for the sign-up link.
+For 2024, an endurance team entry cost $200 + $50 per rider.

 Start with our Getting Started page for an introduction to the series and the sport.